Networking

 Activities

-Seek out opportunities to meet alumni and build new relationships through college sponsored programs like Whitties Helping Whitties.
+Seek out opportunities to meet alumni and build new relationships through college-sponsored programs like Whitties Helping Whitties.
 These networking events and job shadowing opportunities will allow you to connect with alumni in a variety of professional fields - they are a great way to extend the initial contacts you make on Whitman Connect to continue the dialog or move your conversation into a workplace setting.
-For more information, look to the Whitties Helping Whitties website for online content and a list of activities.
+For more information, look to the Whitties Helping Whitties webpage for online content and information about upcoming events.

 LinkedIn